|

 In Kyudozanshin means the body posture after the loosing of an arrow; the posture is intended to

-reflect the higher meaning of zanshin, which is a mental aspect maintained before, during, and after
+reflect the higher meaning of zanshin, which is a mental aspect maintained

 an action.